mikedilger/mosaic-spec/docs/bootstrap.md

   case we need to change the format of the bootstrap record in the future, and because we have two different kinds of bootstrap records already (this allows a server keypair to also be a user keypair without collision).
-* This salts are short enough to not use too much space.
+* These salts are short enough to not use too much space.

 ### Sequence Numbers